Tired of ads?

 Gills are comprised of gill arches with hundreds of gill filaments extending from them.
 Each filament is lined with rows of lamellae, and the gas exchange takes place as water flows through them.
 The frills and flaps increase the surface area to allow more gas exchange to take place, just as the alveoli do in the lungs.

 Image from here.

 Fish utilize a countercurrent exchange pathway (except for cartilaginous fish), which means that their arteries are arranged so that blood flows in the opposite direction of water movement against the gills.
 By having their respiration pathway in this orientation, maximum gas exchange can take place.

 If the blood and the water were moving in the same direction, the blood would always be next to the same bit of water which would soon be depleted of oxygen.
-By setting up a countercurrent pathway, the blood is always passing water that still has oxygen.
-This allows the blood to gather as much oxygen as it can hold.
+By setting up a countercurrent pathway, the blood is always passing water that is still oxygenated.
+This allows the blood to gather as much oxygen as possible.

 Since water must be flowing over the gills to provide a continual source of oxygen, fish have developed several ways to keep them ventilated.
 Some fish swim with their mouths open almost all of the time.
 Other fish have a special flap called an operculum, which is used to force water across the gills.

 Like all good rules, there’s an exception.
 While all fish have gills, one fish also has lungs.
 The lungfish can survive when its water habitat dries up from seasonal drought.
 What an aptly named fish.
 There’s also certain land crabs that have both lungs and gills, and can breathe both under the sea and on land.